alsongard/WEB-DESIGN-FREE-CODE-CAMP/README.md

 ************************************************************************
 ### COLOR
-color properties:
+#### color properties:
-hsl() - takes in 3 arguments one for hue,saturation and lightness. lightness and saturation are given in percentage.
+>>>* hsl() - takes in 3 arguments one for hue,saturation and lightness. lightness and saturation are given in percentage.

-hex value uses 6 values 1 pair representing each main color code RGB it starts with #00FF00 FF means 100% of color, 00 is 0% of color.
+>>> * hex value uses 6 values 1 pair representing each main color code RGB it starts with #00FF00 FF means 100% of color, 00 is 0% of color.

-rgb() is also used for setting the color property, it takes in 3 arguments each representing the 3 main color codes having values between 0-255.
+>>> * rgb() is also used for setting the color property, it takes in 3 arguments each representing the 3 main color codes having values between 0-255.

-linear-gradient - works with background{} property.
-It takes in 3 arguments the first being the degree of change and the secong and third being the color to change from and to second color E.g background:linear-gradient(90deg, rgb(255,0,0),rgb(0,255,0)) red to green, it can also take another argument, also color stops.
+>>> * linear-gradient - works with background{} property.
+It takes in 3 arguments the first being the degree of change and the secong and third being the color to change from and to second color.
+>>> E.g changes from red to green with a 90 deg change
+>>> ``background:linear-gradient(90deg, rgb(255,0,0),rgb(0,255,0)) ``
+>>> it can also take another argument, also color stops.

 example:
 class name = "mine"